Close menu

 • Legal costs *

-And where do these hidden costs come out of?
-Usually company profit.
+And where do these hidden costs come from?
+Usually, the company profits.
 If these accidents increase, so will the company’s insurance premiums.
 It goes without saying that needless accidents cost businesses money and, in turn, reduce profitability.

 Scale of cost

-The cost can be vast.
+The cost of workplace accidents can be vast.
 In the UK alone, the cost associated with workplace accidents is £4.9bn per year.
-The average cost of an accident ranges from £1.6m per fatality, to £7,500 per non-fatal injury.
-These are figures that can damage, even devastate a business, whatever its size.
+The average cost of an accident ranges from £1.6m per fatality to £7,500 per non-fatal injury.
+These are figures that can damage or even devastate a business, whatever its size.
 They indicate and highlight the very need for health and safety best practice that greatly reduces the likelihood of accidents occurring in the workplace.**

 Angela Southall, Director of Southalls, one of the UK’s fastest-growing health and safety consultancies, advises: